 We are often asked the pros and cons of working on the vendor side versus the client side.
 While the client side may offer a more satisfying work/life balance, the vendor side can be far more financially rewarding, if you have a gift for business development.
-Here are our thoughts on the current salary ranges and responsibilities for positions available in the market research industry.
+Here are our thoughts on market research compensation with the current salary ranges and responsibilities for positions available.

 Associate Director/Director /AVP/VP/SVP $125,000 – $200,000+

 On the vendor side VP’s have a significant role in new business development both with new clients and existing clients.
 You will actively do presentations and are known in your organization as a relationship builder.
 On the client side you will be responsible for setting strategy and new product development.
 VP’s will have 15+ years of experience and direct reports could be eight or more.